-Q) What is your advice to a person who has just started exploring the field of robotics?
+Q) What would your advice be, to a person who has just started exploring the field of robotics?

 A) Start off with DIY tutorials and MOOCS (Massive Open Online Courses).
 They’re an inexpensive and fun way to learn programming languages.
 After that, while developing and tinkering, it’s useful to note a few things:

 - Power fluctuations are common in circuits which involve multiple motors, particularly servo motors and high torque DC geared motors.
 Ensure that the battery and voltage regulator account for the highest possible current, drawn at maximum load.

 - Servo motors aren’t flawless: Always test them individually to gauge whether the values you’re passing in degrees correctly correspond to the real angle turned by the shaft.

 - The cheapest way to get spare parts is to take apart old and unused electronics.
 (Eg. press-buttons from a broken calculator, motors and RF modules from old RC cars, etc.)

 - Proper indentation always helps when debugging code.
 Commenting at important sections also helps to identify glitches quickly.